dibyendumajumdar/ravi-compiler/README.md

 ## Testing

-At the moment we have a couple of simple test driver programs: `tparse` and `trun`.
-These drivers take a string or file input which must be a valid Lua/Ravi chunk of code, and output the AST, the result of type checking, linear IR output if supported, and the CFG as a `dot` file.
+At the moment we have a simple test driver programs: `trun`.
+The driver takes a string or file input which must be a valid Lua/Ravi chunk of code, and outputs the AST, the result of type checking, linear IR output if supported, and the CFG as a `dot` file.
 Example of the output can be found in the `tests/expected` folder.

 Suppose `trun` was built in `build` folder then you can run the tests as follows: